-2.2.10 Indexing contributions
+2.3.11 Indexing contributions

-The Program requires adjustments are made to the equivalent monetary contribution amount twice a year in accordance with movements in the median house price in the LGA, as provided by the NSW Government Rent and Sales Report, Table: Sales Price - Greater Metropolitan Region - Strata.
+The Program requires adjustments are made to the equivalent monetary contribution amount annually in accordance with movements in the median house price in the LGA, as provided by the NSW Government Rent and Sales Report, Table: Sales Price - Greater Metropolitan Region - Strata.
 The City of Sydney's website will contain the current monetary contribution amounts as indexed.